MPAS-Dev/compass/docs/users_guide/landice/test_groups/ensemble_generator.rst

 * safety checks or warnings before submitting ensembles that will use large amounts of computing resources

-* more flexibility in customizing ensembles without needing to modify test case files

-The test group includes a single test case that creates an ensemble of Thwaites Glacier simulations.
+The test group includes a single test case for creating an ensemble.

 config options
 --------------
 Test cases in this test group have the following common config options.

-A config file specifies the location of the input file, the basal friction exponent used in the input file, the name of the parameter vector file to use, and the start and end run numbers to set up.
 This test group is intended for expert users, and it is expected that it will typically be run with a customized cfg file.
 Note the default run numbers create a small ensemble, but uncertainty quantification applications will typically need dozens or more simulations.

 The test-case-specific config options are: